-To be fair, stress had to be a contributing factor to the illnesses experienced at Love Canal in 1978, that only makes sense, but to downplay the effect of the chemical waste in an effort to absolve the company of all responsibility borders on ludicrous and is needlessly divisive.
+To be fair, stress was undoubtedly a contributing factor to the illnesses experienced at Love Canal, that only makes sense, but to downplay the effect of the chemical waste in an effort to absolve the company of any responsibility whatsoever borders on ludicrous and is needlessly divisive.

-A left-leaning person confronted with such outlandish claims recoils and takes up his defense with the opposition.
+A left-leaning person confronted with such outrageous claims recoils and rushes to the defense of the opposition.
 But in this case, the opposition is not sinless either.

 So why did the federal government decline to go after the School Board and the City of Niagara Falls?
 From a conservative perspective the answer is simple.
 Either the government was incompetent or it was conspiring to protect its fellow governments from accountability.
 In other words, governments are above the law, a supposition that drives conservatives around the bend.

 But I suspect something else was at work.
-Throughout the 80’s and 90’s, as the case wound its way through federal court, the City of Niagara Falls was in decline.
-Go there today and you see evidence of it everywhere.
-Abandoned plants and factories dot the landscape.
-The city’s population has declined 50% from its peak.
+Throughout the 80’s and 90’s, as the case wound its way through federal courts, the City of Niagara Falls was in decline.
+Go there today and you will see evidence of it everywhere.
+Abandoned plants and crumbling factories dot the landscape.
+The city’s population has declined 50% from its peak in the 1950’s.

 Drive around Niagara Falls to today.
-It’s a bombed out wasteland of crumbling factories and overgrown parking lots crisscrossed with high tension power lines.
-It’s hard to imagine that this city was once the top tourist destination in the United States, a shangri-la for honeymooners and society types.
+It’s a bombed out wasteland of derelict buildings and overgrown parking lots crisscrossed with high tension power lines.
+It’s hard to believe that this was once the top tourist destination in the United States, a shangri-la for honeymooners and society types.
 And then, in a few short years, it all went sour.

-Whether you are the type who fears the government more than the corporations, or the type that fears corporations more than the government, the story of Love Canal should be an object lesson.
+Whether you are the type who fears the government, or the type who fears the corporations, the story of Love Canal should be an object lesson.
 No one is clean, everyone carries some of the blame.

 Reality is a mess.